whirlun/emigo/README.md

   <img style='height: auto; width: 35%; object-fit: contain' src="./Emigo.png">
 </p>

-# Emigo: Agentic AI Development in Emacs
+# Emigo: Agentic AI Programming Assistant for Emacs

 Emigo brings AI-powered development to Emacs, integrating large language models directly into your workflow.
 Inspired by the capabilities of tools like [Aider](https://github.com/paul-gauthier/aider) and [Cline](https://github.com/sturdy-dev/cline), and the spiritual successor of [Aidermacs](https://github.com/MatthewZMD/aidermacs), Emigo acts as an **agentic** AI assistant.
 It leverages **tool use** to interact with your project, read files, write code, execute commands, and more, all within Emacs.